hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 *For beatmapping contest support, see: [Official beatmapping contest support](/wiki/Contests/Official_support).*

-The [osu! team](/wiki/People/osu!_team) runs a program where they may opt to provide community-run tournaments that abide by a certain set of criteria and expectations with extra support, at their discretion.
+The [Tournament Committee](/wiki/People/Tournament_Committee) ("committee") runs a program where they provide community-run tournaments that abide by certain criteria and expectations with extra support, at their discretion.
+This program is overseen by the [osu! team](/wiki/People/osu!_team).

-This article is a living document and additions to it will be made over time as the [Tournament Committee](/wiki/People/Tournament_Committee) sees fit.
-They are solely responsible for maintaining this article.
-The committee does not have the ability to punish users or perform tournament screening, so they work together with the [account support team](/wiki/People/Account_support_team) to enforce the rules outlined here.
-See the [tournament review](/wiki/People/Tournament_Committee#tournament-review) procedure for more information.
+This article describes all procedures and regulations pertaining to official tournament support in osu!.
+As the tournament landscape continues to evolve, the committee routinely updates this article as they see fit.
+The committee works with the [account support team](/wiki/People/Account_support_team) to execute the rules and procedures defined here.

-This article was last updated on October 9, 2025.
-For the full changelog, check out the [tournament support updates thread](https://osu.ppy.sh/community/forums/topics/1715676).
-For any queries or clarifications, please consult the `#tournaments` channel in the [osu!
-Discord server](https://discord.com/invite/ppy) or send an email to the [account support team](/wiki/People/Account_support_team) via [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
+This article was last updated on TODO: DATE.
+A complete changelog is maintained in the [tournament support updates thread](https://osu.ppy.sh/community/forums/topics/1715676).
+For any queries or clarifications, please [contact the committee](#contact).

 ## Conventions

-This article describes all procedures and regulations pertaining to official tournament support in osu!.
 To reduce ambiguity, the words and phrases defined in [RFC-2119](https://www.ietf.org/rfc/rfc2119.txt) are adopted.
-Specific words, such as "MUST", "SHOULD", and "MAY" are used to differentiate between what is strictly required, what is suggested, and what is optional.
+These words are used in **bold** to differentiate between what is strictly required, what is suggested, and what is optional.

+- **Must** - This word, or the terms **required** or **shall**, represent an absolute requirement.
+- **Must not** - This phrase, or the phrase **shall not**, represents an absolute prohibition.
+- **Should** - This word, or the adjective **recommended**, means that there may exist valid reasons to ignore a particular item, but the full implications must be understood before deviating from the recommended course of action.
+- **May** - This word, or the adjective **optional**, mean that an item is truly optional.
+These terms are often followed by specific conditions which must be met before the optional component is realised.
+In these cases, the word **if** is used to define the conditions.

 ## Requesting support